danclegg/chameleon-docs/docs/source/getting-started/building-2d-pipeline.rst

 * width

 It is possible to filter out contours which do not meet the specifying criteria of the above properties.
-In 2016 the vision targets were a U shape, which had a different W/H ratio compared to the 2017 targets, which were rectangular.
+In 2016 the vision targets were a U shape, which had a different W/H ratio compared to the rectangular targets in 2017.

 Sometimes the vision targets can be pairs, such as in 2019, where both targets were on an angle.
 Chameleon Vision allows two contours to be merged into one contour.